turbomanage/listmaker/README.md

 A sample Web application using Google App Engine for Java, Objectify, and Jersey on the server along with GWT Activities & Places and Resty-GWT on the client.

+### LICENSE ###
+The sample project is NOT open source.
+In exchange for payment, Turbomanage Corp. grants you a non-transferable license to use and modify the source code in your own Web applications; however, you are not permitted to redistribute any part of the source code to others outside your company.
+Access to this repository is monitored.

 ### Community ###

 Use the [issue tracker](https://github.com/turbomanage/listmaker/issues) to report bugs or request enhancements.